 To succeed in a disaggregated care environment, biopharma and life sciences companies need to focus on these areas:

 We’ll look at the disaggregation of healthcare further in future months.
-In the meantime, next month’s blogpost will explore one of the themes mentioned above: the rapidly emerging value-based care paradigm.
+In the meantime, our next blogpost explores one of the themes mentioned above: the rapidly emerging value-based care paradigm.